elusivecodes/FrostDateTime/README.md

 **Get ISO Year**

-Set the ISO year in current timeZone.
+Set the ISO year in current time zone.

 - `isoYear` is a number representing the ISO year.
 - `isoWeek` is a number representing the ISO week, and will default to the current value.